o-t-w/html-email-guide/src/content/docs/guides/boilerplate.md

 description: The reusable shell of every email.
 ---

-The following code can copy/pasted as a starting-off point for all your emails:
+The following code can copy/pasted as a starting-off point for your emails:

 ```html
 <!DOCTYPE html>